top of page

 Who can apply?

-All homeowners, including landlords, whose homes were built and occupied before 2011 can apply.
+All homeowners, including landlords, whose homes were built and occupied before 31st December 2020 can apply.
 This is defined as the date your electricity meter was installed.
 Note that this is different to other grant measures where the home must be built before 2006.

 Brands we work with